 Therefore it is essential that both parties participate in communication to ensure that everything is being done to the best of both the account managers, and the clients, ability.

 Knowledge & Problem-solving

 An SEO account manager should have a wide range of knowledge when it comes to SEO, whether it being technical SEO knowledge or social media knowledge there should be something known for each.
 After all, SEO covers a lot more than just link building nowadays.

 Delving into problems is also covered here with knowledge.
 Having the knowledge and experience to know how to tackle problems or to analyse data in order to solve an issue on a site is also important.
 An Account Manager is there to answer any of the client’s questions – they rely on the knowledge of that Account Manager to answer them and give them confidence that everything is running smoothly.

 Organisation & Time Keeping

-You can’t promise anyone anything in the world of SEO, nothing is ever 100% predictable.
-This is why it’s important for an Account Manager and an SEO team not to give up if they don’t get the exact results they were hoping for.
+In the world of digital marketing, it’s difficult to promise certain results, as nothing is ever 100% predictable – that’s why it’s important for account managers and the overarching team to not give up if they don’t get the exact results they were hoping for.

-If you know that your Account Manager is always on the ball and constantly jumping on opportunities or communicating with your before you ask them for something, then you know that you can trust them to the job.
-This allows everyone to have peace of mind that the job is being done correctly and successfully.
+If you know that your account manager is always on the ball and constantly seeking new opportunities whilst communicating these with you, you know you can tryst them to do the job properly.
+This allows everyone involved to have peace of mind that the job is being done successfully and correctly.